SamuelGGon/Morse-code-Translator/README.md

 New.

-The usual path is C:\Program Files\Java\jdk-24\bin
+The usual path is:
+C:\Program Files\Java\jdk-24\bin

-or just run the MorseApp.jar
+Or just run the MorseApp.jar

 ### Linux and Mac OS

 Just run the MorseApp.jar

 ## To do

-There is a bug when you run.
-When the program opens will show a invisible frame
+There is a bug when you run it.
+When the program opens, it shows an invisible window

 ![alt text](image-2.png)

-minimaze and maximaze to fix
+Minimize and maximize to fix

 ![alt text](image-3.png)